haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 7. **`clustfcc`**: *Clustering of models based on the fraction of common contacts (FCC)*
 8. **`caprieval`**: *Calculates CAPRI metrics (i-RMSD, l-RMSD, Fnat, DockQ) with respect to the top scoring model or reference structure if provided*

-The input PDB files are the same for all two scenarios.
+The input PDB and restraints files are the same for the two scenarios.
 The differences are in the sampling at the rigid body stage.

 <hr>